pdexheimer/scuttle/README.md

  * **loom** - An alternative single-cell format created by the Linnarsson lab (http://loompy.org).
 Used by velocyto.
 Note that the current best way to use a Seurat object with scuttle is to first export it from Seurat as a loom file.
  * **10x** - Both the 10x h5 file (ie, filtered_feature_bc_matrix.h5) and matrix directory (ie, filtered_feature_bc_matrix/) are supported

 If the input format is h5ad, scuttle by default will save the updated data back to the same file.
+If there are no changes to the file (for example, only `scuttle describe` was run), no output will be written.
 For all other input formats, or to save a new file, specify the appropriate filename using --output/-o.
 Output formats are the same as input formats, except that writing 10x files is not supported.
 H5ad files are compressed by default, this can be disabled using --no-compress.

 ## Commands